-In the electrical equipment sector, these redundant testing demands can conflict with multilateral agreements put in place to facilitate international trade in equipment and services while maintaining required levels of safety (e.g., the IEC System of Conformity Assessment Schemes for Electrotechnical Equipment and Components (IECEE) and the IEC System for Certification to Standards Relating to Equipment for Use in Explosive Atmospheres (IECEx System)).
+NEMA continues to receive reports from its manufacturers that face demands for repeated and redundant testing when attempting to gain access to China, Brazil, Argentina, Russia, Saudi Arabia, South Africa, and other countries.
+In the electrical equipment sector, these demands can conflict with multilateral agreements put in place to facilitate international trade in equipment and services while maintaining required levels of safety (e.g. the IEC System of Conformity Assessment Schemes for Electrotechnical Equipment and Components (IECEE) and the IEC System for Certification to Standards Relating to Equipment for Use in Explosive Atmospheres (IECEx System)).

-For example, Russia's National Certification Body has withdrawn its acceptance of manufacturer data and thrown into question use of manufacturer test equipment for products covered by the IECEx System.
-In South Africa, national authorities have withdrawn the country from the IECEE "CB Scheme" and constructed a redundant national testing system.
-In Saudi Arabia, manufacturers of electric motors and other electrical products continue to face market access challenges with regard to Standards, testing and certification requirements.
-NEMA will continue to work with USTR and the Saudi Arabian Standards Quality and Metrology Organization (SASO) to streamline its regulations and procedures.
+For example, Russia's National Certification Body recently withdrew its acceptance of manufacturer data and threw into question use of manufacturer test equipment for products covered by the IECEx System.
+In South Africa, national authorities are withdrawing the country from the IECEE "CB Scheme" and pursuing construction of a redundant national testing system.
+In Saudi Arabia, manufacturers of electric motors and other electrical products continue to face unnecessary market access challenges with regard to standards, testing and certification requirements.
+NEMA will continue to work with USTR and the Saudi Arabian Standards Quality and Metrology Organization (SASO) to reform its regulations and procedures.